Plumsail/helpdesk-docs/source/Configuration Guide/Forms customization.rst

 Restore default forms
 ~~~~~~~~~~~~~~~~~~~~~

-You can easilly rollback any changes applied to the form and return to the default form.
+You can easily rollback any changes applied to the form and return to the default form.
-Default form layouts you can find in ``<your HelpDesk site>/HD/FormsBackups/`` forlder.
+Default form layouts you can find in ``<your HelpDesk site>/HD/FormsBackups/`` folder.

 |FormsBackupsFolder|